fmrifrey/umvsasl/docs/prep_pulse_testing.md

 ## Background suppression pulse testing
 Hypothesis: If we play a background suppression pulse directly before an SPGR echo train, we should observe a standard inversion recovery curve across the FIDs

-## TurboFLASH inversion prep pulse testing
-Hypothesis: If we play an inversion prep pulse directly before an SPGR echo train, we should observe a standard inversion recovery curve across the FIDs

 ## Fat saturation pulse testing
 Hypothesis: If we play a fat saturation pulse directly before the TurboFLASH readout, we should see fat eliminated from the image